unstoppabledomains/resolution-service/README.md

 ### Running unit tests

+> Make sure you've started Ethereum emulator before running the tests: `yarn ganache-cli`

-Unit tests can be run using `yarn test:local`.
+Unit tests can be run using `yarn test`.
 This command will run the tests with ENV variables set in `./local.test.env` file.
 You could redefine any env variable in yours local environment if needed, for example: `export RESOLUTION_POSTGRES_PASSWORD=password`.
 Testing command will take this variable first instead of using variable from `./local.test.env` file.

 For checking coverage use `yarn test:coverage`.

 Unit/integration tests use a postgres database that is cleaned before each test.
 By default, the database name is `resolution_service_test`.

-The tests also use an Ethereum node to test interaction with smart contracts.
-By default ganache is used.
-But geth in dev mode is also available.
-There are several commands available to start an ethereum node:
- - `yarn ethereum:docker:start` - starts a `geth` node in docker.
- - `yarn ethereum:docker:stop` - stops a `geth` node that was launched previously.
- - `yarn ethereum:ganache:start` - starts `ganache-cli` in the background.
-The command outputs PID of the started ganache process so it can be killed later.

 ### Service architecture